 India to observe 'Janata curfew' on Sunday amid spurt in Coronavirus cases

-The country will be observing an unprecedented shutdown on Sunday following Prime Minister Narendra Modi's appeal for a 'Janata curfew', where people have been urged to voluntarily stay indoors to check the spread of coronavirus while public transport will be suspended or curtailed and all markets and shops except those dealing in essential items will be closed on the day.
-Cutting across party lines, chief ministers and others leaders urged the people to follow the self-imposed curfew from 7 am to 9 pm, noting that "social distancing" was key to breaking the chain of infection, as the number of coronavirus cases rose to 283 after 60 new cases were detected on Saturday, the highest so far in a day, and states like Maharashtra, Odisha, and Bihar imposed partial lockdown till month-end.
+The country will observe an unprecedented shutdown on Sunday following Prime Minister Narendra Modi's appeal for a 'Janata curfew', where people have been urged to voluntarily stay indoors to check the spread of coronavirus while public transport will be suspended or curtailed and all markets and establishments except those dealing in essential goods and services will be closed on the day.
+Cutting across party lines, chief ministers and others leaders urged the people to follow the self-imposed curfew from 7 am to 9 pm, noting that "social distancing" was key to breaking the chain of transmission, as the number of coronavirus cases rose to 283 after 60 new cases were detected on Saturday, the highest so far in a day, and states like Maharashtra, Odisha, Rajasthan and Bihar announced partial lockdown till month end.

 No passenger train will originate from any railway station in the country from midnight to 10 pm on Sunday while all suburban train services will be reduced to a bare minimum as well.
-Metro services, including in Delhi, will remain suspended for the day.
-Air carriers like GoAir, IndiGo and, Vistara have announced that they will be curtailing domestic operations on Sunday.
+Metro services, including in Delhi, Hyderabad and Mumbai, will remain suspended for the day.
+Air carriers like GoAir, IndiGo and Vistara have announced that they will be curtailing domestic operations on Sunday.

-Uttar Pradesh Chief Minister Adityanath appealed to the people of the state to stay indoors on Sunday.
-"Metro trains, roadways buses, and city buses will not operate on Sunday," the statement said on behalf of the chief minister.
+Uttar Pradesh Chief Minister Yogi Adityanath appealed to the people of the state to stay indoors on Sunday.
+"Metro trains, roadways buses and city buses will not operate on Sunday," the statement said on behalf of the chief minister.

 "Coronavirus is in the second stage all over the country.
 It will convey a big message to the entire world if we are successful in stopping this at this stage.
 "To curb this infection, we are working on a war footing.
 Isolation wards have been set up in every district hospital and medical college.
 So far, 23 patients have been identified in the state, out of which nine have completely recovered.
 There is no need to panic, but prepare yourself to fight against this challenge," the UP chief minister said in the statement.

-Leaders also urged the traders not to hoard essential items and the people to purchase only necessary things.
-"We can prevent the virus from entering the third stage if people stay indoors and for that Prime Minister Narendra Modi has announced Janata Curfew on March 22," Tamil Superstar Rajinikanth said in a video message.
+Leaders and other prominent personalities also urged the traders not to hoard essential items and the people to purchase only necessary things.
+"We can prevent the virus entering third stage if people stay indoors and for that Prime Minister Narendra Modi has announced Janata Curfew on March 22," Tamil superstar Rajinikanth said in a video message.

+The entire humanity seems to be in danger, Bihar Chief Minister Nitish Kumar said, adding that social distancing is the best way to deal with the coronavirus pandemic.
+The Bihar government ordered shutting down of bus services, restaurants and banquet halls across the state till March 31.
+All schools and malls are already closed in the state.

+The voluntary curfew should not seen as a burden, Telangana Chief Minister K Chandrasekhar Rao said.
+Except emergency services, including medical, fire services and electricity, others should close down voluntarily and people should stay at home for 24 hours in the interest of their own families, state, country and humanity, he said.

+Kerala Chief Minister Pinarayi Vijayan too asked the people of the state to cooperate with the 'Janata curfew' and engage in cleaning their home and surroundings.
+The Kerala Catholic Bishops Council had decided to stop holy mass with people's participation in Churches under its control.

-Archbishop of Goa Filipe Neri Ferrao canceled the Sunday mass at all churches in support of the call for "Janata" curfew to fight the Covid-19 pandemic.
-In Delhi too, St Peter's Mar Thomas Syrian Church, Patparganj and Cathedral Church of Redemption in central Delhi have canceled Sunday mass and all services for next week, sources said.
+Archbishop of Goa Filipe Neri Ferrao cancelled the Sunday mass at all churches in support of the call for "janata" curfew to fight the Covid-19 pandemic.
+In Delhi too, St Peter's Mar Thomas Syrian Church, Patparganj and Cathedral Church of Redemption in central Delhi have cancelled Sunday mass and all services for next week, sources said.

 On Saturday, the prime minister thanked various organisations and business bodies for their efforts to contain the spread of coronavirus.
 "Never forget -- precautions not panic!" he said adding that it is not only important to be home but also remain in the town/ city where you are.